Set Current Location

 Every city is different and to experience the uniqueness of Frankfurt, you ought to do the Frankfurt on Foot Walking Tours.
 This tour will guide you through some of the best and major locations in the city explaining their importance and their origins.
 There are various tours on offer as per different themes.
 Their informative guides will help you understand every aspect of this city and get you acquainted with all the information that you need to soon feel more like a local and less like a tourist.
 The tour walks you through landmarks like Roemer, Alte Nikolai Church, Medieval Jewish Cemetery, The Goethe House, and Jewish Holocaust Memorial Wall.
 The guides all speak English as a first language, making this the perfect tour for English-speaking tourists.

 Named after Adam Opel, founder of the Opel Automobiles, this zoo is situated in the middle of the forest near Kronberg.
 It boasts a fantastic variety of wild animals from every continent, including elephants, giraffes, zebras, hippos, monkeys and wild cats.
 The enclosures are large and designed with the animals in mind.
 A special section contains farm animals which the kids can feed and pet.
-There are a number of play areas with slides, trampolines, cable cars and a miniature railway, making this a great place for kids.
-With discounted ticket rates for large groups and entry for pet dogs, this is a great place for the entire family.
+There are several play areas with slides, trampolines, cable cars and a miniature railway, making this a great place for kids.
+With an area covering 27 hectares (66.7 acres) and 200 species, this is a great place for the entire family.

 Opel is to Rüsselsheim what Ford is to Detroit.
 And if you want to know how a car is made, then this is the place to come.
 Visitors glide around the factory on a conveyor belt and watch all the different stages of production.
 A new feature is the virtual reality section, where visitors can take part in crash tests, simulations and speed checks.
 A great day out for kids and adults alike.
 Call for group visiting hours.